-Waseda University confers the Honorary Doctorate on individuals for distinction in academia, culture and other areas.
+Waseda University confers honorary doctorates on individuals for distinction in academia, culture and other areas.

-This prize was established in 1958 in memory of Shigenobu Okuma, founder of the University, to promote the arts and sciences.
+This prize, comprised of two categories, was established in 1958 in memory of founder Shigenobu Okuma to promote the arts and sciences.
 The Okuma Academic Commemorative Prize is awarded to faculty members for distinguished achievement in research and contributions to progress in academia over many years.
 The Okuma Academic Encouragement Prize is awarded to faculty members for outstanding individual research results.

 This award, created in 1982 to commemorate the centennial of the University, honors alumni over 70 years of age who have made distinguished contributions to the arts.